Jaufrecht-wmf/work-tracking/README.md

 # work-tracking
-Tools for reporting from and updating WMF work tracking systems
+Tools for reporting from and updating WMF work tracking systems.
+Implemented Features: Extract goal hierarchy from BetterWorks by person or parent goal; Extract from a specific Airtable Base a complete work breakdown connecting WMF Medium-Term Plan, Annual Plan, intermediate planning docs, and projects and activities; output to CSV, JSON, Graphviz, text.

 # Installation